MatthiasGN/adv-python/README.md

 ---
 ## Hashing
 We say an object is **hashable** if it has a hash value which never changes during its lifetime.
 All of Python's immutable built-in objects are hashable (e.g. ints, floats, strings) while mutable containers (e.g. lists, dictionaries) are not.
+Note that tuples are immutable containers and thus hashable.

 ### Hash Tables
 - A data structure where the address or index of the data element is generated from a hash function.